-TrustNote's main chain is expected to support mining by Q4 2018, while users can download the mining client and apply to become a super node, super nodes can become miners by participating the TrustME consensus and then get rewarded by issuing valid attestor units.
+TrustNote's mainnet is expected to support mining by Q3 2019, while users can download the mining client and apply to become a super node, super nodes can become miners by participating the TrustME consensus and then get rewarded by issuing valid attestor units.

 TrustNote has a mining policy which allocates 6.79% of total mining rewards for the first year, after which the yearly allocated mining rewards decays year by year.
 Of these, 90% of mining rewards are allocated to the miners, 10% of mining rewards are allocated to TrustNote Foundation to support community operations, project incubation, and rewards to contributors.

-We are planing to disclose a notice of the Super Node policy for community discussion in June.
+We are planing to disclose a notice of the Super Node policy for community discussion by Oct 2018 along with the release of the testnet with mining support.
 A super node might need half million MNs of TTT.
 However, this is not determined yet.
 We are trying to balance the network safety and transaction performance.

 Stay tuned for more information coming soon!